MAKING SPACE

 Physical space & experience

-On-site audits and inclusive design consultation across galleries, queues, sensory spaces, and wayfinding.
+On-site audits and inclusive design consultation across galleries, queues, sensory spaces, wayfinding, and more.

 3. 03